bytedance/lightseq/README.md

 was used as the benchmark of tf-transformer.
 Due to the lack of tf-beam-search in the fp16 version, we only tested the fp32 version of the tf-transformer for fair comparison.

-The following table is a comparison of Byseqlib and TensorFlow tested on Tesla P4 and Tesla T4.
+The following table is a comparison of LightSeq and TensorFlow tested on Tesla P4 and Tesla T4.
 To save space, we only show the results of batch_size = 8.
 More results is available [here](./docs/performance.md).
 <table>